adrianmaciuc/python-selenium-framework-example/README.md

 6️⃣ Continuous Integration with Github Actions

+7️⃣ Use of flake8 for style guide adherence to PEP8 standards

 ## 📋 Specifications and Design

 📌 All the tests in this framework are designed to cover specific functionalities of the web application.

-📌 The framework follows the principles of the Page Object Model (POM), where each web page is represented as a separate class, and actions and assertions are defined within these classes.
+📌 The framework follows the principles of the Page Object Model (POM), where each web page is represented as a separate class, and actions and selectors are defined within these classes.

 ## 🎯 Testing approach